Baia Mare: Ancient times

 During the Bronze Age the region was inhabited by Thracian tribes.
 Later, it was included in the Dacian Kingdom formed by the King Burebista when the mining exploration began, as the area is rich in gold and silver.

 Middle Ages

 Baia Mare is first mentioned in written documents released by Charles I of Hungary in 1328 under the name of Rivulus Dominarum (Ladies' River).
 In 1347 the town was identified in documents by Louis I of Hungary as an important medieval town with a prosperous mining industry.
 Its rules of organisation were characteristic of the "free towns" of that time.
 In 1411 the town and its surrounding areas, including the mines, were transferred into the property of the Hunyadi family by Sigismund, King of Hungary (later also Holy Roman Emperor), who recognised Janos Hunyadi's contribution to stop the Turkish invasion of Europe.

 The town went into a period of prosperity, during which the St. Stephen Cathedral was built.
 Today the cathedral tower is one of the best-known of the town's historic landmarks (see Stephen's Tower).
-The first school, named Schola Rivulina, was opened in Baia Mare in 1547 by the Reformed Church following the Protestant Reformation.